How to Create a Written Information Security Plan (WISP) to Protect Sensitive Data, Meet Compliance Standards, and Prevent Security Breaches

 - Reputation Management: Build trust with clients and stakeholders by demonstrating a commitment to data protection.

-Steps to Create a Written Data Security Plan (WDSP)
+Steps to Create a Written Information Security Plan (WISP)

 1. Conduct a Data Risk Assessment